agfebrian/ntn-boilerplate/content/doc/getting-started.md

 ![](/img/regis1.png)

-C. After you fill out the registration form, InterconnectDATA will ask you to complete your personalization.
+D. After you fill out the registration form, InterconnectDATA will ask you to complete your personalization.
 Please follow the four steps correctly, so you can get your most appropriate personalization

 STEP 1 : Choose your main purpose, you are only allowed to choose one purpose